 Fresh Fields recognizes the importance of incorporating security considerations into every aspect of its operational activities to ensure the safety of employees, partners, the community and the public.
-Edward Davis, LLC will develop all security related systems and operation detail, bringing its proven experience in the safety and security field to advise Fresh Fields on the following areas relative to cannabis retail security:
+We have partnered with a well experienced security firm, Edward Davis LLC, to develop all security related systems and operation detail.
+Edward Davis, LLC will bring its proven experience in the safety and security field to advise Fresh Fields on the following areas relative to cannabis retail security:

-Edward Davis, LLC will conduct the following:

-- Risk, Threat, Vulnerability Assessments

-- Thorough traffic study and analysis report

-- Comprehensive physical security assessment of Fresh Fields' proposed Rantoul Street retail site

-- Ongoing security analysis and support

-Edward Davis, LLC will meet with client representatives at regular, pre-determined intervals to discuss security measures, goals, and address any security concerns, provide up-to-date analysis of industry crime trends and threats, provide recommendations for the resolution of security-related questions, concerns and goals including:
+- Edward Davis, LLC will conduct - Risk, Threat, Vulnerability Assessments - Thorough traffic study and analysis report - Comprehensive physical security assessment of Fresh Fields' proposed Rantoul Street retail site - Ongoing security analysis and support - Edward Davis, LLC will meet with client representatives at regular, pre-determined intervals to discuss security measures, goals, and address any security concerns, provide up-to-date analysis of industry crime trends and threats, provide recommendations for the resolution of security-related questions, concerns and goals including: - All matters pertaining to risk, threat and vulnerability management related to physical, cyber security and personnel matters - Day-to-day, ongoing security measures, issues and concerns

-- All matters pertaining to risk, threat and vulnerability management related to physical, cyber security and personnel matters - Day-to-day, ongoing security measures, issues and concerns - Review of standard operating and security-related policies and procedures, provide recommendations for enhancement - Review of security plan components including technologies, vendors and procedures for accomplishing company operations and functions while meeting Massachusetts Cannabis Control Commission and industry best practice standards - Community and government relations management

-An Edward Davis Team representative will assist with introductions to key stakeholders, communications between Fresh Fields and key stakeholders, community members and organizers, neighborhood associations, local business leaders, law enforcement agencies and representatives

-- Attend community meetings on behalf of Fresh Fields - Recommend innovative, emerging technologies for the improvement of security operations - Assist with vendor requirements and selection (local vendors given preference when applicable)
+- Review of standard operating and security-related policies and procedures, provide recommendations for enhancement - Review of security plan components including technologies, vendors and procedures for accomplishing company operations and functions while meeting Massachusetts Cannabis Control Commission and industry best practice standards - Community and government relations management - An Edward Davis Team representative will assist with introductions to key stakeholders, communications between Fresh Fields and key stakeholders, community members and organizers, neighborhood associations, local business leaders, law enforcement agencies and representatives - Attend community meetings on behalf of Fresh Fields - Recommend innovative, emerging technologies for the improvement of security operations - Assist with vendor requirements and selection (local vendors given preference when applicable)